 8. Look for deals (and know the rules)

 Some hostels offer special rates and packages for those staying a little longer, especially in the off-season.
 In addition to the SnowSkool program at HI Banff, you can also score a deal on a two-week stay with their job seeker package (offered seasonally).
-Hostels in Vancouver, Calgary, Edmonton, Whistler and more offer special weekly rates in the winter, while HI Montreal, HI Toronto, HI Halifax and HI Regina offer monthly rates in the off-season.
+Hostels in Vancouver, Calgary, Edmonton, Whistler and more offer special weekly rates in the winter.
 Check back on hihostels.ca closer to winter for details.

 That said, some hostels have rules around the maximum stay length, like two or three weeks, especially in the high season, so always check before you make plans to move in.